 9. Solutions or Recommendations

-• Offer practical and well-founded solutions to the identified issues.
+- Offer practical and well-rounded solutions to the identified issues.

 10. Implementation Plan (if applicable)